 Closing a Corporation Is More Difficult

-Closing a corporation requires passing a resolution to dissolve the corporation, winding up payroll accounts, and sending a copy of the Certificate of Dissolution to your state authorities (or the Canada Revenue Agency).
+Closing a corporation (U.S. or Canada) requires passing a resolution to dissolve the corporation, winding up payroll accounts, and sending a copy of the Certificate of Dissolution to your state authorities (or the Canada Revenue Agency).
 You will also need to file your final tax returns for the corporation.
-See What to Do Before Closing a Business in the U.S. or Closing Your Business in Canada for more information.

 You should definitely discuss your personal situation with your accountant and lawyer before you decide.
 He or she will be able to give you a much more exact picture of how incorporation could benefit your business, and help you see whether or not the trouble and expense of incorporation will be worth it to you.